 I sat in the sightseeing car and read the book “To Kill a Mockingbird”.
 A nice slow paced book for a slow paced journey.
 One of the many beautiful quotes in the book, “they're certainly entitled to think that, and they're entitled to full respect for their opinions... but before I can live with other folks I've got to live with myself.
 The one thing that doesn't abide by majority rule is a person's conscience.”
 The good thing about the train journey was that you could move around and talk to people.
-I chatted with a couple of fellow passengers who had some interesting stories.
-One of them had travelled by train in many other parts of the US too and felt the Pacific coastal route was the most scenic.
-The other had some fun stories and practical advice about bike touring!

 The words from Dido’s song Life For Rent came to mind, “I've always thought that I would love to live by the sea, To travel the world alone and live more simply”.
 I remembered my train journeys in India.
 This journey was definitely more comfortable.
 But I missed sitting at the door with the wind in my face, where I could admire the scenery without having to squint through a hazy glass window.
 I missed being connected to the passing scenery through sound and smell in addition to the sights.
 It was tragic not to get a whiff of the ocean along with the sight of the setting sun.